 Helping me keep my fictional detectives’ investigations on the right track is retired Galveston Police Department Lieutenant Michael Gray.

-That calling would lead him to be awarded his state academy’s top grade point average, the in-service academy’s Top Gun (marksmanship) award, the department’s Medal of Valor, be named Officer of the Year, receive a Meritorious Unit Citation, and be voted “Best of Galveston” as the city’s top cop.
+That calling would lead him to be awarded his state academy’s Top GPA, the in-service academy’s Top Gun award, the department’s Medal of Valor, be named Officer of the Year, receive a Meritorious Unit Citation, and be voted “Best of Galveston” as the city’s top cop.
 In January 2015, he entered city management as Special Projects Manager.

 The root of all investigations is quite simple: “It’s all about finding the evidence,” he said.
 “The evidence should be your guiding light.
 It’s easy to make assumptions about what happened prior to learning all of the facts; this should be avoided.
 Find the facts and let them tell you the story.”

 However, in this era of 24-hour news broadcasts and highly inventive television dramas, what goes into gathering that evidence can be greatly misconstrued.